 Do I need an ISBN?
 The international standard book number is most important when books will be sold through a book distributor or through major booksellers.
 We provide ISBN numbers to each book as part of our publishing services.

 How do I know you won’t steal my idea?
-While ideas can’t be copyrighted, your novel, poem, photo or other creative work is protected the instant that it exists in fixed form.
+While ideas and concepts can’t be copyrighted, your novel, poem, photo or other creative work is protected the instant that it exists in fixed form.
 As authors and artists ourselves, we respect copyright law too much to violate it.
 You’re the authority on your subject; our expertise is in helping you to create, promote and sell the book only you can write.

 Why should I choose PBL rather than sending my book to a large publisher?
 Like other commercial publishers, we do not charge an author any fees to publish the book, and we pay royalties to our author as books sell.
 As a small firm, we are not in a position to pay advances to authors; however, this flexibility also means that we can take on projects which aren’t big enough to interest larger firms.
 Many good books are rejected by commercial houses because sales are not expected to be strong enough to return the investment involved in publishing thousands of copies.
-These are the very books we are most interested in.
+These are the books we are most interested in.

 Why should I use PBL rather than self-publishing my book through a printer?
 Self-publishing means that you contract with a printer to produce a set number of books, which you own and sell directly to readers or to bookstores.
-Typically self-publishing requires you to purchase several hundred copies at a time in order to achieve a reasonable price per book.
+Typically self-publishing print books requires you to purchase several hundred copies at a time in order to achieve a reasonable price per book.
 We provide production and shipping so that you need not warehouse your books, and we make it possible for you to order as few as 10 copies at a time for your own use or for resale.
 We also handle direct sales to readers and wholesale sales to stores so you don’t have to.

 Why should I publish with you rather than with an online print-on-demand service?
-If you’re familiar with typography and graphic design, page layout, font selection, photographic reproduction standards, computer file manipulation, and so on, there’s no reason you can’t publish directly with an online, print-on-demand service.
-What we provide is the professional service that makes your book look like a “real” book — things which most amateurs are not able to supply for themselves.
+If you’re familiar with typography and graphic design, page layout, font selection, photographic reproduction standards, cover design, computer file manipulation, and so on, there’s no reason you can’t publish directly with an online, print-on-demand service.
+What we provide is the professional service that makes your book look and read like a “real” book — things which most amateurs are not able to supply for themselves.

 Do I need to promote my book?
 No. But niche-market books do best when the author spreads the word that the book is available.
 We find that the most effective sales tool is word of mouth, and the most likely readers are those who have a connection with the author.
 You can spread the news in many low-cost ways, such as: